danielTheK/chatting_app_pyqt5/README.md

-# chatting_app_pyqt5
+# Chatting App - PyQt5
-this is an app that lets users connect to the server by username and password and chat with each other.
+> This is an app that lets users connect to the server by username and password and chat with each other.
-#to do list:
+## To do list:
-1. sending images
+1. Sending images
-2. sending files
+2. Sending files
-3. sending voice messeges
+3. Sending voice messages
-4. connecting using face detector
+4. Connecting using face detector